fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `connected`

-* Message sent to the client after he's connected to the WebRTC Endpoint.
-It contains his endpoint's id and a list of information about endpoints in the Engine
+* Message sent to the client after connecting to the WebRTC Endpoint.
+It contains the id of that client's endpoint and a list of information about endpoints in the Engine
   (id, metadata and a `trackIdToMetadata` like seen in `tracksAdded`)

   ```json